Advice for New Soft Water Shrimp Keepers

 3. Choose the Right Substrate: Some substrates, such as Akadama and ADA Amazonia, have buffering capabilities that can help maintain a lower pH level.
 These substrates release tannic and humic acids over time, which naturally decrease the pH.

-4. Use Natural Additives: Driftwood and Indian Almond Leaves (IAL) can also help lower your tank’s pH.
+4. Use Natural Additives: Driftwood and Indian Almond LeavesOpens in a new tab.
+(IAL) can also help lower your tank’s pH.
 They release tannins into the water, which naturally acidify it.
 As a bonus, these additions can also create a more natural-looking environment in your shrimp tank.

 Lowering the pH in your tank requires careful planning and monitoring.
 Always make changes slowly and measure your water parameters regularly to ensure a stable and healthy environment for your shrimp.